Local fire teams take training into own hands, focus is on intensity and interoperability

 “So we kind of circled the wagons, put our efforts together, and created the Monroe County Recruit Training Program,” says Fire Chief Alan Bubel with the Gates Fire District.

+This is the fourth graduating class from the region, with a diverse group of 26 firefighters from nine different fire districts in Monroe County, and two from neighboring areas.

-Tuesday, over two dozen recruits from 11 departments graduated from the 3-month program.
-Bubel says the fire teams go through the gambit, and it’s a critical foundational level of training.
+Bubel says the fire teams go through the gamut, and it’s a critical foundational level of training.

 “…But it’s crucial because if they don’t have the right start if they don’t have the training that they need in the beginning, then certainly it’s like dominos.
 The first domino falls down and they all go with it,” he says.